 - Scholarship appeal processes and procedures

-Duties should be appropriately segregated such that no one person has control over all aspects of a particular transaction.
-If a college has questions about scaling college procedures to meet smaller operations, contact the Scholarship Office for guidance regarding compensating controls prior to establishing processes or compromising the separation of duties.
+Duties should be appropriately segregated such that no one person has control of both awarding and funding scholarships.
+If a college/unit has questions about scaling procedures to meet smaller operations, contact the Scholarship Office for guidance regarding compensating controls prior to establishing processes or compromising the separation of duties.

 Reconciliation of scholarship awards should be completed regularly by Business Services, and reviewed by college administrators.

-Scholarship-awarding reports must be accurate and should be made available to appropriate college personnel on a timely basis.
+Scholarship-awarding reports must be accurate and should be available to appropriate college personnel in a timely manner.

 - IRS Scholarships, Fellowship Grants, and Other Grants Topic 421

-- Utah Board of Regents Policy R513, Tuition Waivers and Reductions
+- Utah Board of Higher Education Policy R513, Tuition Waivers and Reductions

-- Utah Board of Regents Policy R601, Board of Directors of the Utah Higher Education Assistance Authority
+- Utah Board of Higher Education Policy R601, Board of Directors of the Utah Higher Education Assistance Authority

-- Utah Board of Regents Policy R602, Bylaws of the Utah Higher Education Assistance Authority Board of Directors
+- Utah Board of Higher Education Policy R602, Bylaws of the Utah Higher Education Assistance Authority Board of Directors

-- Utah Board of Regents Policy R685, Utah Educational Savings Plan Trust
+- Utah Board of Higher Education Policy R685, Utah Educational Savings Plan Trust

 - Utah State University Policy 102 - The State System of Higher Education

 - Section 4.8(24) Scholarship, Student Loans, and Tuition Waivers